theupdateframework/taps/tap8.md

 TUF is a framework for securing software update systems that is designed to maintain trust in the system through key compromises.
 The trust is rooted in a quorum of root keys, which delegate trust to other roles.
-When the root keys delegate trust to a role t for all names, this can be used to delegate some names to role d, etc.  When the person who owns role d wants to renew their key, they have until now had to ask the holder of role t to delegate to the new keyset e.
-If one of role d's keys is compromised, they have to wait for role t to replace the key with a new, trusted key.
+When the root keys delegate trust to a role T for all names, this can be used to delegate some names to role D, etc.  When the person who owns role D wants to renew their key, they have until now had to ask the holder of role T to delegate to the new keyset e.
+If one of role D's keys is compromised, they have to wait for role T to replace the key with a new, trusted key.

-With this proposal, the owner of role d can replace their own key, and also revoke their key without relying on the delegator.
+With this proposal, the owner of role D can replace their own key, and also revoke their key without relying on the delegator.
 This will improve response time to key compromises and prevent key sharing by allowing keys to be rotated more regularly.
 Combined with multi-role delegations this allows